All About TITLE I

 Are there restrictions on using the funds to hire staff?

-The intent of the law is to use funds to acquire "highly qualified staff"(professionals and teachers).
-Although the final draft of the law permits the use of funds for other staff, the primary focus remains on "highly qualified staff".
+The intent of the law is to use funds to acquire "highly qualified" professionals and state licensed certified teachers.
+Although the final draft of the law permits the use of funds for other staff, the primary focus remains on "highly qualified" and "State Licensed Certified" teachers.
 Schools intending on hiring non-professional staff with Title 1 funds should request clearance from the district Title 1 office.
 The state further prohibits the expenditure of Title I funds in school level clerical, administrative or school safety personnel.

 Do Title I Funds follow the child if he moves to another school?